ahpohl/plotpot/README.rst

 On first execution, a journal file ``plotpot-journal.dat`` is created in the directory of the plotpot executable.
 The folder location can be changed by setting the ``PLOTPOT_JOURNAL`` environment variable to a full path as described in the `wiki <https://github.com/ahpohl/plotpot/wiki/Set-the-location-of-the-Plotpot-journal-file>`__.

 The journal file keeps a record of mass, capacity, area and volume of the electrode.
-If run again with the same data file, you have the possibility to use the previously entered values or enter new ones.
-The content of the journal can be printed out with
+If plotpot is called with the same data file, you have the possibility to use the previously entered values or enter new ones.
+The content of the journal is displayed with

 ::

-    plotpot --journal
+    plotpot journal

 A particular entry can be removed from the journal with

 ::

-    plotpot --journal --delete <row>
+    plotpot journal --delete <row_ID>

 Authors
 -------